LtSnakePlissken/Q/docs/how_to_become_a_root_node.md

 Finally, select "Yes" if you want to remove and replace an existing root node within a single proposal or "No" if you simply want your address to be added to the existing root node panel.

 After you committed the proposal by confirming the transaction through MetaMask, the process is started and voting is possible for all eligible Q token holders until the voting period has ended.
 Once ended, if quorum is reached and the required majority voted "yes", you will be added to root node panel by executing the proposal through a final transaction.

-> **Note: ** *For Q testnet, it is useful to inform other testnet participants and Q token holders about important votings happening on Q testnet.
-You are highly encouraged to use the subreddit to announce votings and advertise your proposals [here](https://www.reddit.com/r/QBlockchain/).*

-## Onboarding on Mainnet (wip)

-For Q mainnet, the onboarding of root nodes will be slightly different with regards to root node eligibility and selection of appropriate candidates.
-Amongst others, this includes the requirement to fully identify (due dilligence) the root node operator and ensure he is incorporated within a country that has accepted the Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 1958 ("NY Convention").

-Since this implies discretionary decisions to be made, a dedicated expert panel for root node onboarding decisions will take over this task.